iLib-js/ilib-loctool-webos-qml/README.md

 * Updated dependencies
 * Used the logger provided by the loctool instead of using log4js directly.
 * Added node 16 version testing for circleCI ( minimum version of node is v10)
-* Fixed issue not to filter newline character for window.
+* Fixed an issue not to filter newline character for window.

 v1.3.5
 * Add `js` to the list of file extensions that this plugin handles.